brydenver2/docker-swarm-mcp/docs/MCP-CLIENT-SETUP.md

 ### SSE Transport

-Server-Sent Events for streaming responses (optional).
+Server-Sent Events for streaming responses (optional, not commonly used).

 **Configuration:**